Importance of coupling strength in shaping electron energy loss and phonon spectra of phonon-plasmon systems: Introduction

-The coupling of a longitudinal optical (LO) phonon with a longitudinal plasma oscillation in three dimensional (3D) polar semiconductors has been addressed as early as in 1960s in seminal works by Yokota \cite{yokota}, Varga \cite{varga}, and Singwi \textit{et al}. \cite{singwi1966}.
-By varying the electron density, the frequency of long wavelength plasma oscillation can be tuned, allowing it to be in a resonance with the phonon frequency, which results in a level repulsion of two boson modes.
-This phenomenon was oftentimes observed experimentally in the Raman \cite{mooradian,abstreiter,bell1968,murase1974,romanek1981,fukasawa1994}, and infrared spectroscopy \cite{olson1969,kukharskii1973,chandrasekhar1980} measurements of a highly doped GaAs, as well as of some transition metal oxides \cite{gervais1993,bi2006,radovic2015}, giving an excellent agreement with theoretical predictions \cite{inaoka1991}.
+The coupling of a longitudinal optical (LO) phonon with a longitudinal plasma oscillation in three-dimensional (3D) polar semiconductors was addressed as early as the 1960s in seminal works by Yokota \cite{yokota}, Varga \cite{varga}, Singwi \textit{et al}. \cite{singwi1966}, and Cochran \textit{et al}. \cite{cochran1966}.
+By varying the electron density, the frequency of long-wavelength plasma oscillation can be tuned, allowing it to be in a resonance with the phonon frequency, which results in a level repulsion of two boson modes.
+This phenomenon was oftentimes observed experimentally in the Raman \cite{mooradian,abstreiter,bell1968,murase1974,romanek1981,fukasawa1994} and infrared spectroscopy \cite{olson1969,kukharskii1973,chandrasekhar1980} measurements of a highly doped GaAs, as well as of some transition metal oxides \cite{gervais1993,bi2006,radovic2015}, giving an excellent agreement with theoretical predictions \cite{inaoka1991}.
 In the past few years, the level repulsion of modes was captured in ultrafast transient reflectivity measurements of III-IV semiconductors \cite{ishioka2011,basak2015,ishioka2015,hu2018} as well, leading to the renewed interest in studying the phonon-plasmon coupled excitations in 3D systems.

-Apart from the examination of level repulsion in the long wavelength limit in dependence on the electron density, we may mention theoretical studies devoted to dispersions of coupled modes outside the electron-hole continuum, examined by considering zeros of the longitudinal dielectric function or extracted from the simulated electron energy loss spectroscopy (EELS) spectra \cite{varga,inaoka1991,lemmens1974,lemmens1975}.
-Fewer attempts were also made to gain an insight into excitations' character by considering the distribution of the spectral weight among excitations in EELS spectra \cite{inaoka1991,sato1987}.
-Rather rarely, coupled excitations were additionally projected onto the phonon degree of freedom and the amount of ionic motion present in coupled modes was investigated \cite{varga,yi2015}.
+Apart from the examination of level repulsion in the long-wavelength limit, several studies analyzed the dispersions of coupled modes outside the electron-hole continuum, examined by considering zeros of the longitudinal dielectric function or extracted from the simulated electron energy loss spectroscopy (EELS) spectra \cite{varga,cochran1966,inaoka1991,lemmens1974,lemmens1975}.
+The level of influence of the continuum on coupled modes remained thus unclear; there were attempts to resolve this by considering scattering of electrons on collective excitations \cite{kim1978,sato1987}, albeit definite answer about excitations' damping was still not provided.